ivucicev/RYPM/tasks.md

      - [x] Logout opens modal instead of navigating
      - [x] Swipe Back Issue double animations
      - [x] Verify Account Url
+     - [x] stats - better for exercises filter by exercise
+     - [x] keep display on
+     - [x] Progress pictures in measurements
      - [ ] When creating program - adding lots of weeks causes 404 in console and lots of requests !HIGH prio -too many requests in general, i think server would crash with 1.5 active users
      - [ ] Navigating exercise left and right calls N requests ever time, even if nothing is changed  !HIGH
      - [ ] EDITING DONE WORKOUT WORKS LIKE DOG SHIT - doesnt work, creates random exercises and deletes old ones very WTF functionallity also updates navigating left and right for no reason